qinjunsui/qinjun-4mile/README.md

 ## API Token Application
 - Go to Github -> Settings Page -> Developer settings
 - Go to Personal access tokens -> Generate new token
+- For security reason, there will be a .env file in my local and will be removed on git push

 ## Error Handling